Lock Change Cost

 Below is a checklist to consider when hiring a contractor for changing a lock and checking locksmith near me prices.

-• Make sure your locksmith is MLA approved and has the correct qualifications for the job.
+• Make sure your locksmith is approved by the Master Locksmiths Association scheme and has the correct qualifications for the job.

 • Seek out a few different options and ensure you ask for a handful of quotes from locksmiths before settling on one company/tradesman.
 Even if you think you have a good deal straight away, you should always weigh up other options.